 - “Developmental delays” is a broad term that can describe anything from late speech to learning disabilities.
 It may also be used to describe a child who has hit milestones like crawling or walking at a later-than-average age.

 - Developmental delays are usually caused by a lack of one-on-one attention between a child and an adult in the earliest phases of life, and they are common in children who have lived in orphanages.

 - Speech and language delays are very common among adopted children, since these skills form best when a child receives lots of individualized attention from birth to 5.

 - Many adopted children have huge growth spurts during their first year with their family.
 A child’s physical, emotional and developmental changes can be astonishing!

 - Some developmental delays can be overcome with early intervention, including speech, physical and occupational therapies.
-Others may be life-long and require long-term support and resources.
+Others may be life-long, and adoptive families should have access to long-term support and resources their child may need.

 Your gift will help a waiting child join a loving adoptive family as quickly as possible.